 JOE MARKKO is widely recognized as one of America’s earliest pioneers in a distinct sub-category of Rock ‘n Roll, Contemporary Christian Music.
 Cited by Grammy winning guitarist, Mr. Dan Auerbach as one of “the forerunners of an entire genre,” Joe’s music continues to resonate with collectors and enthusiasts around the world.

 The author of six books, including biographies of ancient Hebraic heroes, he draws from a life unusually rich in experience and tragedy.
 Joe’s memoir, “When Someday Comes,” received international recognition when it was awarded Honorable Mention for the Best Autobiography of 2011 by the New York, London, Hollywood and New England Book Festivals.
-A Screen Play is currently in development.

 Somewhere between Wittenburg’s Door and an old man’s scrapbook, this Rest-stop in the Datasphere provides opportunity for memories that matter.
 Attempting to leave a trail of digital crumbs for children and grandchildren, we trust that visitors will find value, somewhere, on these pages.